 The concepts you’ll learn here are often less specific to Ruby itself and more widely applicable to any object-oriented language.
 That’s because the fundamental concepts are just that… fundamental.
 Don’t repeat yourself.
 Modularize your code.
 Have your classes and methods only do one thing.
 Show as little of your interfaces to the world as you can.
 Don’t make methods or classes heavily dependent on each other.
 Be lazy.
 These will take some time and practice to implement effectively, but you’ll already be taking a big step towards creating high quality code just by finishing up this section.

 There’s a lot to do here but stick with it!
-We’ll start with some refactoring work which should be a quick refresher of some concepts we covered in the last lesson before moving into some of the OOP principles.
-The Codecademy lessons are interspersed with their projects so you’ll get a chance to apply what you’re learning.
-The Beginning Ruby book will help you understand the material a bit deeper, which will be important when you are creating your own projects next.
+We’ll start with the Codecademy lessons, which are interspersed with their projects so you’ll get a chance to apply what you’re learning.
+The Launch School’s OOP book will help you understand the material a bit deeper, which will be important when you start creating your own projects.

 Classes and Methods: